xquery/xquerydoc/README.md

 make install
 ```

+This will try to install calabash as well.

 xquerydoc can also be invoked directly from your own XQuery scripts
 but for now you will have to take care of applying XSLT stylesheets to
 the xqdoc markup.